sihyun-yu/Ogogada/Reports/DP2/[DP2] Ideation.md

 > 10. Bookmark for frequently ordered menus
 > 11. Show by red mark what is predicted in the next step or recommendation

-After this, we picked 3 solution ideas with a few criteria.
+After this, we picked top 3 solutions ideas with a few criteria.
 Here are our criteria for choosing solution ideas.

-* Makes sense
+* Make sense
-* Makes fun
+* Have fun
 * Not bothering workers
 * More related with POV and also with Soojung's story

 Through those criteria, we selected these 3 solution ideas.
 We denote how these solution ideas fit well with our criteria.

 * Simulate complicated situations that frequently occur at the cafe

 > * Workers can practice a lot without being embarrassed and get familiar with POS

-* Show rankings for workers or for specific round of a game
+* Show rankings for workers or for specific learning process

-> * Workers make fun through competition with others
+> * Workers have fun through competition with others

-* POS histories which show nice answer of some situations
+* POS histories which show nice answer of certain special situations

-> * By knowing the nice structured answers to the difficult situations, workers can cope in real sudden situations.
+> * By knowing the nice structured answers to the difficult situations, workers can cope with real sudden situations.

 ### Storyboards